 A 1967 graduate of Yale College, Stearns earned a M.S. from the University of Wisconsin and a Ph.D. from the University of British Columbia.
 He was a Miller Fellow at the University of California, Berkeley, before taking up an appointment at Reed College prior to moving to Switzerland.

-Prof. Stearns founded and has served as president of both the European Society for Evolutionary Biology and the Tropical Biology Association, and the International Society for Evolution, Medicine, and Public Health; he was founding editor of the Journal of Evolutionary Biology, and is the founding editor of Evolution, Medicine, and Public Health.
+Prof. Stearns helped to found and served as president of the European Society for Evolutionary Biology, the Tropical Biology Association, and the International Society for Evolution, Medicine, and Public Health; he was founding editor of the Journal of Evolutionary Biology and of Evolution, Medicine, and Public Health.
 He has been a vice president of the Society for the Study of Evolution and is a fellow of the American Association for the Advancement of Science.
 In 2015 the University of Zurich awarded him an honorary degree.